multirangesse/mltrng/README.md

 ## 🏁 Command Line Arguments <a name = "Command_Line_Arguments"></a>

-The following command line arguments can be used in the script:

-- `-dg` or `--datagen`:
-   - Default value: None
-   - Choices: ['txt', 'hdf5', 'kdtree']
-   - Description: Specifies the type of data generation.
-Choose from 'txt', 'hdf5', or 'kdtree'.

-- `-en` or `--encrypt`:
-   - Action: BooleanOptionalAction
-   - Description: Enables encryption.
-Use this flag to enable encryption.

-- `-kd` or `--kdisk`:
-   - Action: BooleanOptionalAction
-   - Description: Enables kdtree disk-based indexing.
-Use this flag to enable k-disk indexing.

-- `-sh` or `--shuffle`:
-   - Default value: None
-   - Choices: ['sh', 'sh0', 'sh1', 'sh2']
-   - Description: Specifies the shuffling method.
-Choose from 'sh', 'sh0', 'sh1', or 'sh2'.

-- `-re` or `--report`:
-   - Action: BooleanOptionalAction
-   - Description: Enables reporting.
-Use this flag to enable reporting.

-- `-te` or `--test`:
-   - Action: BooleanOptionalAction
-   - Description: Enables testing.
-Use this flag to enable testing.

-- `-dd` or `--datadim`:
-   - Type: int
-   - Number of arguments: 5
-   - Required: False
-   - Default value: [4, 10, 10, 10, 10]
-   - Description: Specifies the dimensions of the data.
-Provide five integers as arguments.

-- `-qu` or `--query`:
-   - Default value: None
-   - Choices: ['txt', 'hdf5', 'kdtree']
-   - Description: Specifies the type of query.
-Choose from 'txt', 'hdf5', or 'kdtree'.

-- `-rq` or `--rangequery`:
-   - Type: int
-   - Number of arguments: 8
-   - Required: False
-   - Default value: [0, 5, 1, 6, 0, 2, 0, 10]
-   - Description: Specifies the range query parameters.
-Provide eight integers as arguments.

 These command line arguments provide options and functionality for the Python script.